 Trump declares 'hate has no place in our country,' as Dems demand recall of Congress

-President Trump on Sunday denounced two mass shootings in Ohio and Texas, saying "hate has no place in our country."
+President Trump on Sunday forcefully denounced two mass shootings in Ohio and Texas, saying "hate has no place in our country."

-Addressing reporters in Morristown, New Jersey, Trump said Sunday that "we're going to take care" of the problem.
-He says he's been speaking to the attorney general, FBI director and members of Congress and will be making an additional statement Monday morning.
+Addressing reporters in Morristown, New Jersey, Trump promised "we're going to take care" of the problem.
+He said he's been speaking to the attorney general, FBI director and members of Congress and will be making an additional statement Monday morning.

 DAYTON, OHIO, SHOOTING THAT LEFT 9 DEAD, 27 HURT HALTED 'IN UNDER A MINUTE' BY COPS WHO SHOT SUSPECT: MAYOR